1

 -

-DANISH - Localization Video Game QA Tester
+DUTCH - Localization Video Game QA Tester

 Montreal, Canada

 Are you a gamer looking to take advantage of your native language?
-Look no further, Side Montreal is looking for Danish Localization QA Game Testers!
+Look no further, Side Montreal is looking for Dutch Localization QA Game Testers!
 Be the first to see the localized version of the unreleased games by testing them out yourself!

 *This would be for a fixed short-term contract with possibility of extension, full-time from Monday-Friday, up to 40 hours per week*

 *This is an in-office position at our main office in the Mile-End area of Montreal.
-The role requires candidates to be in Montreal, Quebec*
+The role requires candidates to be in Montreal, Quebec.*

 What you'll be doing

-• Proofreading and identifying Danish language errors
+• Proofreading and identifying Dutch language errors

 • Ensuring console manufacturer guidelines are on point